olihensel/good/API.md

 ## Options
 - `[includes]` - optional configuration object
     - `[request]` - array of extra hapi request object fields to supply to reporters on "request", "response", and "error" events.
-Valid values ['headers', 'payload'].
+Valid values ['headers', 'payload', 'app'].
 Defaults to `[]`.
     - `[response]` - array of extra hapi response object fields to supply to reporters on "response" events.
 Valid values ['payload'].
 Defaults to `[]`.
 - `[ops]` - options for controlling the ops reporting from good.
 Set to `false` to disable ops monitoring completely.
     - `config` - options passed directly into the [`Oppsy`](https://github.com/hapijs/oppsy) constructor as the `config` value.
 Defaults to `{}`